primatejs/primate/docs/guide/project-structure.md

 Every file in this directory is mapped to the root path, `/`.
 For example, if you have a `style.css` file, it will be served at the path `/style.css`.

-Static assets take precedence over [routes][routes].
+Static assets take precedence over [routes].
 You can configure  Primate to serve static assets from a different path by setting the `http.static.root` option in your configuration to something else.

 ## pages